onnx/models/tiny_yolov2/README.md

 The Tiny YOLO model was trained on the [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) dataset.

 ## Source
 The model was converted from a Core ML version of Tiny YOLO using [ONNXMLTools](https://github.com/onnx/onnxmltools).
 The source code can be found [here](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
-The Core ML model in turn was converted from the [original network](https://pjreddie.com/darknet/yolov2/) implemented in Darknet (via intermediate conversion to Keras).
+The Core ML model in turn was converted from the [original network](https://pjreddie.com/darknet/yolov2/) implemented in Darknet (via intermediate conversion through Keras).

 ## Model input and output
 ### Input